This is my winning entry for Gabii sa Kabilin 2018 Blogging Contest.

 It was almost twelve midnight and two of my friends and I went to our last destination – the Magellan’s Cross.

 There was no one else around.
-It was so quiet – so different during normal days.
+It was so quiet – so different from normal days.
 I took the chance to take a good shot of the Magellan’s Cross.

 The cross that changed the Philippine history.